bcms/starters/nuxt/job-board/README.md

 ```

 <p>Before anything, make sure to install node packages ( <code>npm install</code> ).</p>
 <p>Run <code>npm run dev</code> command to start the local frontend development server.
-This will pull the data from the CMS which is running in the background.</p>
+This will pull the data from the BCMS which is running in the background.</p>
 <p>Your Nuxt app is now up and running and can be inspected by visiting <code>http://localhost:3000</code>.</p>

 ---